Radiology’s Role in Overcoming Health Care Disparities for Children

 From small changes to broader initiatives, radiologists are making a difference

 This is the second in a series of articles addressing inequity in health care and solutions radiology can implement.
-Read part one and look for the next article in the June issue of RSNA News.
+Read part one, part three and part four.
+View the health care equity infographic for details on how RSNA is working to promote diverse representation across the profession and within its leadership

 While closing the gap in health care disparities is essential for all patients, it is especially critical for one of our most vulnerable populations: children.
 Because children’s health care is often directly linked to that of their parents, disparities for both are rooted in many of the same factors.
 Increasingly, experts are recognizing the significant role socioeconomic determinants play in access to quality health care and health outcomes across age groups.